dmfrodrigues/feup-aeda/README.md

 ## Requirements

-- [x] Use adequate classes to represent the entities envolved
+- [x] Use adequate classes to represent the entities involved
 - [x] The classes should have attributes that are adequate to caracterizing the most important concepts of the entities
 - [x] Consider adequate relations between classes
 - [x] Use the concepts of inheritance and polymorphism
 - [x] User data should be saved in files, to use in future executions
-- [ ] Conveniently treat possible exceptions
+- [x] Conveniently treat possible exceptions
 - [x] Use search and sorting algorithms
 - [ ] Implemented classes should be documented
 - [ ] Allow for basic operations CRUD (create, read, update, delete)